ConfederacyOfGaia/Gaia/zephyrlands.md

 The standard unit of currency throughout the Zephyrlands is the *gilder*, a small, lumpy silver coin about the size of a flattened blueberry with a hole in the center.
 There are also copper coins called *bits* and gold goins called *marks*, each of which have the same size and shape as a gilder, and corresponds to 1/10 and 10 gilders, respectively.
 Gilders are usually strung together on a piece of twine with a clasp, called a clamp, rather than kept loose in a purse.
 These clamps are sometimes worn as jewelry, especially as long necklaces or bracelets, to discourage pickpockets.
 Clamps are so-named because of the clever fasteners they employ, which allow quick access to the strung gilders.
 About 5 or 6 gilders will fit on an inch of twine, so carrying or storing large amounts of money can get bulky quickly.
 The cost of everything in the PHB is listed in GP, which convert directly to gilders; every time you see "gold piece" substitute gilder.

 Gilders were the currency of the Zephyran empire, which of course has not made any more since the Great Devastation, but none of the warlords are able to secure enough power to start minting gilders again.
-The gold of which gilders are made is valuable on its own, and the gilder provides a standardized unit of measure for this gold, but it is not inconceivable that the gilder *qua* gilder will lose its value at some point.
+The silver of which gilders are made is valuable on its own, and the gilder provides a standardized unit of measure for this silver, but it is not inconceivable that the gilder *qua* gilder will lose its value at some point.

 Gemstones are also common; they are not used as currency, but as decorative elements, and can be traded or sold to craftsmen or artificers for components.
 Some say that gemstones have magical powers locked inside them, although there simply aren't enough mages left to confirm.